-If you’re into old architecture, and old churches — Iloilo would be one of the best travel destination for you.
-I heven’t been to all the old churches but I have to say that the ones I went to are structures one would never tire of.
+If you’re into old architecture, and old churches — Iloilo City would be one of the best travel destination for you.
+I haven’t been to all the old Iloilo City churches but I have to say that the ones I went to were structures one would never tire of.
 Ofcourse, it’s a place of worship, but I meant that the architectural details are spot on, and you can only imagine the weary soiled, and callused hands that built them.

 SAN JOSE CHURCH